 |Nutritional Guidelines (per serving)|

-Are you looking for a warm fruit dessert you can make easily with basic ingredients?
+Looking for a warm fruit dessert you can make easily with basic ingredients?
 Look no further.
-Here, bananas are baked with just two ingredients—butter and brown sugar—making a quick dessert both banana lovers and non-fruit dessert fans will enjoy.
+Here, bananas are baked with just two ingredients—butter and brown sugar—making a quick dessert both fruit lovers and non-fruit lovers will enjoy.

 The recipe relies on firm, but not green, bananas.
 Use fruit where the skin is fully yellow with no appearance of brown mottled spots.
 Fully ripe, soft bananas could be used, but they won't hold up as well in this recipe.
 Green bananas don't have the same flavors developed yet (although the sugar would make up for what they lack in sweetness), but if you prefer slightly green bananas, you might give them a try in this recipe.